Inbound Growth for Roofing Companies

 Imagine you have two people who want to start a business.
 One person has inherited all the funding they need, while the other person has had to work hard and save up their own money to invest in their business.

 Both individuals may be equally motivated and capable, but the person who had to work for their funding is likely to be more invested in the success of the business.
-They've put their own money on the line and may have had to make sacrifices along the way to save up for it.
+They've put their own money on the line to save up for it.
 As a result, they are more likely to take the business seriously and do everything they can to ensure it succeeds.

 Sometimes content managers or marketers say, “I’m just not sure where to go.”
 “I don’t know what questions our customers or prospects are asking.”